AlexGrim12/Nova-frontend/README.md

-Here’s a draft of the README for your frontend project:

----

 # 3D Celestial Model Viewer Frontend

 This repository contains the frontend for the **3D Celestial Model Viewer**.
 The application allows users to explore 3D models of celestial bodies, view detailed information, and control the projection using WebSockets and voice commands.